An Angel of Survival:

 God sent me angels.

 My children and I were victims of Domestic Violence and spent time in a shelter.
 I found myself making very difficult decisions and realizing in today’s world you do not stay in a marriage for the sake of the children.
 The time had come to file for the divorce from my husband of 20 years.
 I never knew what he meant when he said “I’ll never let you go.”
 In June of 1997, he disappeared with my two youngest children.
 For 15 days, I did not know where they were.
 My daughter was left behind with me.
-Up until then, I didn’t recall a time when I was so scared, until a month later when I found myself lying on the ground riddled with bullets.
+Up until then, I didn’t recall a time when I was so scared, until a month later when I heard the words “This is from your husband” and found myself lying on the ground riddled with bullets.
 In nano seconds, my life had been changed forever.

 During the next six weeks, I remained in critical condition.
 The injuries I had sustained internally, including a bullet to the liver, took a tremendous toll on my human body.
 Without liver function there is no coagulation.
 The doctors gave me less than a 5% chance to pull through.

-The Catholic Church, Saint Margaret Mary in Naperville, Illinois, where I was an active member, united together as a faith community, and they prayed for my family and me.
-Going into day three after the shooting, my liver just started to function to the amazement of everyone.
+The Catholic Church, Saint Margaret Mary in Naperville, Illinois, with Pastor Bill O’Shea, where I was an active member, united together as a faith community, and they prayed for my family and me.
+Going into day two after the shooting, my liver just started to function to the amazement of everyone.

 I remained on full life support in the intensive care unit for the next 6 weeks.
 My heart had stopped beating and I had to be resuscitated three times while I remained in a coma.
 The doctors told my family that I might have brain damage due to the 105° and 106° temperatures caused by a bacterial infection from the intestinal toxins.